akfullfo/taskforce/README.md

                 "drift": "/var/db/ntpd.drift"
             },

-            #  The "start" command includes a more complex list expression (see
+            #  This "start" command includes a more complex list expression (see
             #  "<a href="#values-and-lists">Values and Lists</a>"), allowing the "run" script to cause the task to
             #  exit after a random interval (via the "-x" flag).
 Using this option
             #  means the example will demonstrate task startup interaction (see the